 Nathanial Gronewold is a veteran international journalist with experience running assignments in Pakistan, Colombia, Kenya, Haiti, Singapore, South Korea, Taiwan, and beyond.
 He is the winner of the 2019 National Press Club Award for newsletter writing.
-Gronewold formerly reported on the United Nations and global affairs for Nikkei, the Economist, and the Canadian Press.
-He writes on environmental and energy news, establishing bureaus for E&E News in New York, Houston, and Japan.
-He has written close to 3,000 articles, including those appearing in Scientific American, Science Magazine, and the New York Times.
+Gronewold has written close to 3,000 articles, including reports featured in Scientific American, Science Magazine, Asian Scientist, the Economist, and the New York Times.
 He is a two-time recipient of the Gold Prize for coverage of climate change from the United Nations Correspondents Association and received a 2012 honorable mention from the National Press Club.
-Both a professional journalist and an academic, Gronewold is pursuing his PhD in environmental science at Hokkaido University in Japan.
-He lives in northern Japan with his wife.
+He is currently newsletter editor and lead journalist for Grow Further, a nonprofit organization sponsoring innovative agricultural projects in developing countries.
+He lives in northern Japan with his wife while pursuing his PhD in environmental science at Hokkaido University.You can read more of Gronewold's work at publicparks.org.

 “Nathanial Gronewold presents out-of-the-box theories of economic relativity that would intrigue Albert Einstein.
 Anyone who loves to think will enjoy Anthill Economics and its creative and thought-provoking analysis of how real-life financial issues are impacted by physics and the laws of nature.
 If you’ve been disappointed by economists – and most of us have – you will appreciate the alternative clues presented in this entertaining book about our economic futures.”